-In this case, the directory that the docker is called from (\$pwd, i.e. present working directory) is mounted as /workdir in the container.
+\$pwd refers to your present working directory. /workdir is an arbitrary directory that we have created inside of the container.
+When inside the container, it should thus effectively start you in your present working directory with a bash prompt.
+Note that in this case, even though the directory is named /workdir, it is in fact the directory from which you launched docker, so editing and deleting files will actually change the files on your machine!
 Make sure all the files you need are available in \$pwd and its subdirectories, as these files will be available to the container in /workdir and its subdirectories.
 The container is unable to interact with any directories above \$pwd.